What is Culvert Lining?

-Culvert lining, a trenchless culvert rehabilitation method, allows culverts to be restored instead of replaced.
+Culvert lining, a trenchless culvert pipe rehabilitation method, allows culverts to be restored instead of replaced.
 Culvert lining eliminates the traffic disruption, increased cost, and permitting difficulty that comes with conventional replacement.
 There are a few different methods of culvert lining including slip lining with InfraSteel, a smooth wall carbon steel liner.

 Hydraulic engineers struggle with the concept of culvert lining because the process shrinks the inside diameter of the existing culvert.
 Improved inlet devices improve the flow characteristics and often remedy that problem.

 First, what is a culvert?

 Why do culverts fail?

 Culvert lining (and other repair methods) or replacement?

 The extent of damage and distress to the structural integrity of the culvert

 The relative cost of either method

 Estimation of the remaining life-use of the existing culvert

 Culvert lining methods